Shelter Island CSA Options

 The Pre-Packed CSA Model:

-We realize that there are just some veggies people do not like.
-Therefore, when you sign up for this CSA, you'll be able to identify up to 3 items that you just never want to find in your box.
+Each week you will receive a list of items that will be in your share.
+Click here to see an example from 2020.
+We realize that there are just some veggies people don't like.
+No hard feelings!
+When you sign up for this CSA, you'll be able to identify up to 3 items that you never want included in your share.
 We will happily substitute you with something of a comparable price so that you're still getting more than you paid for!
 Here's how it works:

-PP CSA boxes will be packed on Thursday morning with produce picked Wednesday evening or Thursday morning.
+PP CSA shares will be packed on Thursday morning with produce picked Wednesday evening or Thursday morning.

-PP CSA boxes will be ready for pick up Thursday afternoon between 3:30pm-6:30pm.
+PP CSA shares will be ready for pick up Thursday afternoon between 3:30pm-6:30pm.

-PP CSA members will also receive an email each Monday with recipes and farm updates.
+PP CSA members will also receive an email each week (Monday/Tuesday) with recipes and farm updates.

-Pop into the farm stand and pick up your box from the designated location any time between 3:30pm-6:30pm.
+Pop into the pick up location any time between 3:30pm-6:30pm to get your share.